plasticuproject/blog/content/posts/Office-Write-Up.md

 ![](/blog/images/office/pics/user/31.png)

-Now we find a [PHP Reverse Shell Script](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) and add our IP address to it, as well as a port number that we will set up a **netcat** listener on, for our script to call back to.
+Now we find a [PHP Reverse Shell Script](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) and add our IP address to it, as well as a port number that we will set up a **netcat** listener on for our script to call back to.
 Here we have renamed the script to **a.php**.

 ![](/blog/images/office/pics/user/32.png)